-In order to set results of different neural networks models into context, we compute a nave benchmark forecast the prediction of which at time t simply equals the true target at time t - 1:
+In order to set results of different neural networks models into context, we compute a naive benchmark forecast the prediction of which at time t simply equals the true target at time t-1:

-$$\hat{y}t = y{t-1}$$
+$$\hat{\mathbf{y}}t = \mathbf{y}{t-1}$$

-The results of this benchmark can be found in table 3, both per time-series as well as aggregated across time series.
-Note that we cannot compute the log loss for this benchmark since log(0) is undefined and the nave benchmark predicts 0 whenever the previous day's true returns are negative.
+The results of this benchmark can be found in Table 3, both per time series as well as aggregated across time series.
+Note that we cannot compute the log loss for this benchmark since log(0) is undefined and the naive benchmark predicts 0 whenever the previous day's true returns are negative.

-The nave forecast gets the predictions right a bit under half the time and if the trading strategy defined in section ?? were applied, it would result in small positive net returns.
+The naive benchmarks give accurate direction predictions about half of the time.
+If the trading strategy defined in Sect.
+5 were applied, it would result in small positive net returns.